jimmyhmiller/PlayGround/writings/programming/Being Stuck in Someone Elses Theory.md

 ## Reactions to this Unhappy World

 As we face the unhappy prospect of living in a world we view not only less than desirable, but ultimately unjust, we must make a decision, should we give up or strive to make the world better?
 We know those who have taken both paths.
-We all know the old, zen like engineer who gave up the fight a long time ago.
+We all know the old, zen-like engineer who gave up the fight a long time ago.
 Perhaps we too should take that path.
 Perhaps this fight isn’t worth it.
 Perhaps we are merely being melodramatic.
 How can code being wrong, or a system being bug-ridden truly be unjust?
 Are there not greater injustices in the world to focus on?

 And yet to give up seems wrong.
 We are the ones who have to live in this world.
 We are the ones that have to fill our minds with its esoteria.
 We are the ones who have to spend day in and day out concerned with minutia we are powerless to change.
 Does ceasing our striving actually solve our problem, or is doing so merely a means of embracing [bad faith](https://en.wikipedia.org/wiki/Bad_faith_(existentialism))?